 For those that are approaching retirement, they said that they would have loved to retire earlier but they did not have a proper financial plan during the first quarter of their working lives (25 – 35 yrs).
 Some of those surveyed stated that they would work into retirement age as they do not feel that their savings are sufficient to maintain their current lifestyle.

-they did not plan ahead enough in advance .
+They did not plan ahead enough in advance .

 How to avoid this from happening: Start saving early.
 But saving is not enough.
 Once you have enough money in cash savings to cover 7-8 months worth of expenses (rainy day funds), you need to start investing the money.
 You want your money to work for you.
 Start out by putting money into ISAs and SIPPS and watch your money grow through the power of compounding.
+Some people have been looking into their future and wanting to invest in alternative investment for retirement savings by using sites like questira.com to try and get a grip on their finances

 2) Not Taking Advantage of a Business Opportunity – Looking back, people said that they were too scarred to take that giant leap into entrepreneurship.
 Even though they had a great business idea which was guaranteed to work, they valued job security more than personal freedom.
 People in the survey stated that if they were to re-do things, they would take advantage of a business opportunity they saw.Particularly, they would do so in their early year, 20’s and 30’s, where mistakes are only lessons